The near-critical two-point function and the torus plateau for weakly self-avoiding walk in high dimensions: The lattice Green function

 The significance of \refeq{Aders} is for small $k,m$.
 Mixed partial derivatives of $\hat D^{(m)}(k)$ and hence of $\hat A_\mu^{(m)}(k)$ all vanish.
 As examples, we compute the first few derivatives (dropping the superscript $(m)$) using \refeq{Albd}--\refeq{Aders}:

 In higher order derivatives, differentiation of the terms arising from the quotient rule at the previous order are of two types.
 When a denominator is differentiated, an additional factor $(\nabla_i \hat A)/\hat A$ is produced, and this worsens the upper bound by a factor $(|k|+m_0)^{-1}$.
-When a numerator is differentiated, it does not worsen the overall upper bound obtained at the previous order.
+When a numerator is differentiated, it either worsens the upper bound by a factor $(|k|+m_0)^{-1}$ (if an odd order derivative in the numerator is differentiated) or it improves the upper bound by a factor $(|k|+m_0)^{+1}$ (if an even order derivative in the numerator is differentiated).
 Thus, as claimed in \refeq{Cirbd}, we obtain

 This completes the proof. \end{proof}